Hi Everyone,

 What do you think would be the hardest or most challenging genre to write a novel in and why?

 I think comedy is hardest thing to write.
 I used to enjoy directing comedy for the theatre but writing it is another ball game.
 And quality comedy does so much more than make you laugh.
 It can make us look again on a subject, see it with fresh eyes.
+How did the story process start for Heaven Sent?
+Did you created the characters or storyline first?

 I started with the characters, though they are fairly unrecognizable now from their original incarnations.
 Not much of their original experiences remain as much of those early character sketches were thrown out when I began to develop the story.
 In some ways I worked very much like an actor preparing a part.
 On one level there is the character experiences.
 But there is also another element that needs to be considered and that is the voice of the author – that is very much like another character in the work and that too has been transformed over the process.